cshuptrine/nyckle-website-new/_posts/2022-09-10-building-a-recommender-systems-using-the-nyckel-api.md

 title: Building a Recommender system using the Nyckel API.
 author: oscar
 summary: We break down the components of a Recommender system and show how ot set this up using the Nyckel API.
-og_image: /blog/images/2022/recommender-systems.jpg
+image: /blog/images/2022/recommender-systems.webp
-og_image_alt: Recommender systems using Nyckel
+image_alt: Recommender systems using Nyckel
-seo_title: Building a Recommender system using the Nyckel Machine Learning API.
-seo_description: We break down the components of a Recommender system into Collaborative, Content and Hybrid filters.
+description: We break down the components of a Recommender system into Collaborative, Content and Hybrid filters.
 We then show how ot set this up using the Nyckel API.
 ---

 ## Intro